AtlasServer-Core/docs/docs/installation.md

 - Ensure all dependencies were installed correctly
 - Check that no other service is using port 5000
 - Verify you have appropriate permissions to run the server
+- Run `atlasserver status` to check if the server is already running

 For more detailed information or if you need help, please check our [GitHub repository](https://github.com/AtlasServer-Core/AtlasServer-Core) or open an issue.